Timelines and deliverables

 The study will be divided into several phases with key deliverables at the end of each phase.
 The current anticipated timelines are as follows:

-Phase 2, summer-fall 2025: Phase 2 of the project includes creating a building by building inventory, and evaluating each property within the boundaries.
+Phase 2, Summer 2025 - Spring 2026: Phase 2 of the project includes creating a building by building inventory, and evaluating each property within the boundaries.
 Staff will also develop a draft of the heritage conservation district plan.
 This document will include policies and guidelines for making exterior changes to buildings.
-A public consultation meeting will be held in the fall to seek input from owners about the draft policies.
+A public consultation meeting will be held in the spring to seek input from owners about the draft policies.

-Phase 3, winter 2025-2026: The third phase of the project involves staff responding to and addressing feedback from the public on the first draft of the heritage conservation district plan.
+Phase 3, Spring 2026: The third phase of the project involves staff responding to and addressing feedback from the public on the first draft of the heritage conservation district plan.
 A second draft will be available for comment online.

-Share Timelines and deliverables on Facebook Share Timelines and deliverables on Twitter Share Timelines and deliverables on Linkedin Email Timelines and deliverables link
+Share Timelines and deliverables on Facebook Share Timelines and deliverables on X (formerly Twitter) Share Timelines and deliverables on Linkedin Email Timelines and deliverables link